 Aung San Suu Kyi to lead Myanmar defence against ICJ case: gov't

-Yangon, Nov 20 (AFP) Myanmar's civilian leader Aung San Suu Kyi will head up a delegation to the UN's top court to counter a case accusing the mainly Buddhist state of genocide against its Rohingya Muslims, the government said Wednesday.
+Yangon, Nov 20 (AFP) Myanmar's civilian leader and Nobel peace laureate Aung San Suu Kyi will head up a delegation to the UN's top court to argue against a case accusing the mainly Buddhist country of genocide against Rohingya Muslims, the government said Wednesday.
+West African nation Gambia is due to open its case before the International Court of Justice (ICJ) in December on behalf of the 57 member states of the Organisation of Islamic Cooperation.

+The complaint accuses Myanmar of breaching the 1948 UN Genocide Convention through its brutal military campaign in 2017, which targeted the Rohingya minority in Rakhine state.
+In the opening hearings, the small, majority-Muslim African country is expected to ask the court to make an emergency injunction to protect the Rohingya, pending a decision on whether to deal with the wider case.

-The State Counsellor will "lead a team to The Hague, Netherlands, to defend the national interest of Myanmar," according to a statement posted on the Facebook page of her office.
-(AFP) AMS
+But Suu Kyi will personally lead a team to The Hague to "defend the national interest of Myanmar," according to a statement posted on the Facebook page of her office.
+Myanmar has also retained prominent international lawyers to contest the case, it added.

+The country has repeatedly justified the crackdown on the Rohingya as necessary to stamp out militants and insists its own committees are adequate to investigate allegations of abuse.
+Some 740,000 Rohingya were forced to flee into sprawling camps in Bangladesh after the brutal 2017 military crackdown, in violence that United Nations investigators concluded amounted to genocide.

+The case will be the first international legal attempt to bring Myanmar to justice over the Rohingya crisis, and is a rare example of a country suing another over an issue to which it is not directly a party.
+The ICJ was set up in 1946 after World War II to adjudicate in disputes between UN member states.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)